wavebitscientific/functional-fortran/README.md

 ### Or just drop-in the source file

-functional-fortran is a single-source library.
+functional-fortran is a single-file library.
-Just grab the src/functional.f90 file and build it however you want.
+Just grab src/functional.f90 and build it however you want.

 ### Use it